caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 </div>

-We went over the red flags what we've analyzed from the original question, and transformed into a very direct and clear question that technical readers can digest and solve smoothly.
-We clarify the game engine and programming language in question, the overall objective of the problem (enhancing user experience in games), and provided a concise objective for the technical reader, as outlined by the imaginary code block.
-Notice the change of ambiguity and clarity, allowing the ladder to be more easier to answer?
+We went over the red flags we've analyzed from the original question, highlighted the contradictions as outlined by ERB's Smart Questions principles, and transformed this not-so-smart question into a very direct and clear question that technical readers can digest and solve smoothly.
+We've clarified the game engine and programming language in question for context, we've stated the overall objective of the problem (the author is enhancing user experience in his game), and provided a concise objective for the technical reader, as outlined by the imaginary code block.
+Notice the change of ambiguity and clarity between the former and ladder?
+The ladder provides a concise, straightforward and direct inquiry that is more productive to digest and respond for audiences in question.

 ### Evaluation